abznak/ultihat/README.md

 6. at this point
  * if it worked well, save it (your file will be saved as something like 1307085427307.tsv)
  * if it almost worked, you can drag people around to tweak it
- * if it looks bad you can do the clear&all step again one or more times
+ * if it looks bad you can do the clear&all steps again one or more times

 ## TODO

 * better instructions
+ * explain player data display
+* more error handling
 * impliment "new team" menu item
 * better save mechanic (currently saves to a file based on the time)
 * better load mechanic (currently CLI only).
 * better file format
 * stick classes in a package
-* more error handling
 * undo
-* explain player data display

 ## BUGS